 Other than updating the “dependency list”, there are two other potentially acceptable amendment scenarios which do not require their own special vote.

 If Errata is added which is deemed important enough by whoever is initiating the errata vote, annotations may be placed in or near the offending line so that readers know to view the errata for more information, with a link containing an anchor to that specific piece of errata.

 - Something confusing about where brackets go. [cf. errata]

 This will be done as part of the errata vote, not its own.

 If formatting is broken for any reason then changing formatting must not be considered a change to the document.
-These can be merged or pushed without hesitation, as long as they don’t change anything of any meaning or syntax.
+These can be merged or pushed without hesitation by a secretary, as long as they don’t change anything of any meaning or syntax.